-As an oil pollution incident, the DWH oil spill is subject to the provisions of OPA (33 United States Code [U.S.C.] § 2701 et seq.).
+As an oil pollution incident, the DWH oil spill is subject to the provisions of OPA (33 U.S. Code [U.S.C.] § 2701 et seq.).
 A primary goal of OPA is to make the environment and public whole for injuries to natural resources and services resulting from an incident involving an oil discharge or substantial threat of an oil discharge.
 Federal trustees must comply with NEPA, 42 U.S.C. § 4321 et seq., its regulations, 40 Code of Federal Regulations (CFR) § 1500 et seq., and agency-specific NEPA regulations when planning restoration projects.

-DOI is the lead federal trustee for preparing this draft Phase 2 RP/EA #1.1 pursuant to NEPA.
-The federal and state agencies of the LA TIG are acting as cooperating agencies for the purposes of compliance with NEPA in the development of this RP/EA.
-For the draft Phase 2 RP/EA #1.1, each federal cooperating agency on the LA TIG intends to adopt the NEPA analysis, which tiers from the Final PDARP/PEIS where appropriate.
+DOI is the lead federal trustee for preparing this Phase 2 RP/EA #1.1 pursuant to NEPA.
+The NEPA analysis in this document tiers from the Final PDARP/PEIS where appropriate.
+The federal and state agencies of the LA TIG act as cooperating agencies for the purposes of compliance with NEPA in the development of this Phase 2 RP/EA #1.1.
+Each federal cooperating agency on the LA TIG reviewed the final Phase 2 RP/EA #1.1 for adequacy in meeting the standards set forth in its own NEPA implementing procedures and subsequently adopts the NEPA analysis.
+Accordingly, a